pnsaeta/p064/docs/SE-Taylor.md

     L = \lim_{x\to0} \frac{1 - (1 - x^2/2! + x^4/4! - \cdots)}{x^2} = \lim_{x\to0} \frac{1}{2!} - \frac{x^2}{4!} + \cdots
     = \frac12
 \\]
 No need to compute derivatives (if you already know the Taylor series)!
-Oftentimes, this approach is much simplier than (successive) "trips to the hospital."
+Oftentimes, this approach is much simpler than (successive) "trips to the hospital."

 [Next: Manipulating Series](SE-Manipulate.md)